ghfbsd/RB-P-CAN-485/README.md

 - Some MCP2515 clones apparently do not report the interface status correctly (see the message `***should be 40 [loopback mode]; ignoring***`).
 For the test program, this is harmless.
+- The test program should also work with a Waveshare Pico-CAN-B board provided that the pin assignments in the code are changed.
+(This is as yet untested, but should work based on the board's datasheet.)

 # How it works